LucFF/pine-utils/Arrays.rst

 Arrays can be used to store multiple values in one data structure.
 Think of them as a better way to handle cases where you would otherwise need a set of variables named ``val00``, ``val01`` and ``val02``.
 Pine arrays are one-dimensional.
-They can contain elements of type *float*, *color*, *int* and *bool*, always of *series* form, so the history-referencing operator can be used to refer to past instances of array elements the way we can with other Pine variables.
+They can contain elements of type *float*, *color*, *int* and *bool*, always of *series* form.
+The history-referencing operator can be used to refer to past instances of array elements the way we can with other Pine variables.

 Elements within an array are referred to using an *index*, which starts at 0 and extends to the number or elements in the array, minus one.
 Arrays in Pine can be sized dynamically, so the number of elements in the array can be modified within one iteration of the script on a bar,